-- √ 1.
-Introduction

-We revisit the lattice index theorem with a K-theoretic treatment of Wilson Dirac op. - ✓ 2.
+- ✓ 1.
+Introduction We revisit the lattice index theorem with a K-theoretic treatment of Wilson Dirac op. - ✓ 2.
 Lattice chiral symmetry and the overlap Dirac index (review) is great but equivalent to the eta invariant of the massive Wilson Dirac op. - \checkmark 3.
 K-theory classifies the vector bundles.
 K1(I, ∂I) is important in this work. - √ 4.
 Massless Dirac (K0 group) vs. massive Dirac (K1 group) in continuum Counting lines (massive, K1) is easier than counting points (massless, K0). - √ 5.
 Main theorem on a lattice

 The proof is given by lattice-continuum combined Dirac operator, which is gapped. - √ 6.
+Applications to a manifold with boundaries and the mod two version

-Comparison with the overlap Dirac index we expect wider applications (to APS boundary and real case) than the overlap index. - 7.
+Our K-theoretic formulation has a wider application than the overlap index. - 7.
 Summary and discussion